From tweets to bombs, suspect's rage at Trump foes escalated

-NEW YORK (Reuters) - Long before Cesar Sayoc was arrested on Friday for sending pipe bombs to critics of U.S. President Donald Trump, the 56-year-old former stripper had shown flashes of violent anger, threatening to bomb a power company and posting vitriolic screeds online.
+NEW YORK (Reuters) - Long before Cesar Sayoc was arrested on Friday for allegedly sending pipe bombs to critics of U.S. President Donald Trump, the 56-year-old former stripper had shown flashes of violent anger, threatening to bomb a power company and posting vitriolic screeds online.

 In 2002, he was charged with threatening to bomb a power utility for trying to shut off his lights, telling a company representative it would be “worse than September 11th,” according to a Miami police report.
 Over the years, he was arrested for domestic violence, theft and fraud.

-In recent months, Sayoc, a registered Republican, railed against Democrats like Hillary Clinton and Barack Obama on Facebook and posted venomous broadsides against liberal philanthropist George Soros on Twitter.
+In recent months, Sayoc, a registered Republican, railed against Democrats including Hillary Clinton and Barack Obama on Facebook and posted venomous broadsides against liberal philanthropist George Soros on Twitter.
 One anti-Soros tweet came on Wednesday, two days after federal authorities say he mailed a bomb to Soros’ home.

 Hours after federal authorities arrested him in Plantation, Florida, his social media posts and peripatetic work history began to offer the first sketch of a man whose rudimentary bombs launched a nationwide manhunt.